Skip to Content

 Pro tip: break down the movement and master every piece individually.
 It’s a good way of figuring out what’s preventing you from landing it.
 For instance, don’t jump on the board before being able to form the flip consistently.

 If you’re struggling to learn the Kickflip standing still, you can give rolling a go.
 This will make the board flip faster, but it will be harder to keep it underneath you.
-Usually, people learn tricks rolling once they’re very comfortable on their board and consistent with their basics.
-If that’s your case, then definitely go for it rolling.

 Although, the easiest way to learn any flip tricks is to stand still, holding on to a rail or a fence.
 Not only do you remove the risk of falling and slipping out -you can catch yourself- but you can use it to stay longer in the air.